LuiseFreese/LuiseFreese/README.md

 * 💻 I work as an independent M365 Consultant and Low Code Dev
 * 🌍 I am based in Germany, but traveling the world
 * 🤯 BUMMER!
 IT'S COVID!
 I traveled the world in the pre-Covid19 world.
 Now I am at home and talk 8 hours straight into my monitor.
 After that, I start working 🤣.
-* ✅ I am am member of Microsoft 365 Patterns and Practices team and help people extending Microsoft 365
+* ✅ I am a member of the Microsoft 365 Patterns and Practices team and help people extending Microsoft 365
 * ✍ You will find my blog at https://m365princess.com where I share what I learn
-* 💯 You can find me nearly 24/7 on twitter :-)
+* 💯 You can find me nearly 24/7 on [twitter](https://twitter.com/LuiseFreese) :-)
 * 💖 Besides that, together with Elio Struyf, I run https://pyod.shop - a sticker store
 * 🎉 I am awarded as a Microsoft MVP Office Apps & Services
 * 🎨 I am probably the only Satya-endorsed sketchnote artist in the community 😇